Skill Demand Index

 Salary data for Copywriting is still accumulating.

-The most common pairings are Industry Knowledge, Email Marketing, A/B Testing, Social Media Management, Content Strategy & Brand Voice.
+The most common pairings are Email Marketing, SEO, Industry Knowledge, Content Strategy, Bachelor's Degree.
 Strengthening these alongside Copywriting improves your fit across more positions.

-Top roles: Marketing, Sales.
-Marketing positions have the highest demand at 88% of all Copywriting jobs.
+Top roles: Marketing, Sales, Other.
+Marketing positions have the highest demand at 83% of all Copywriting jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.